Prescription Drug Rehab Center in Texas

 Why Are Prescription Drugs Addictive?

-As tolerance builds, higher doses may be needed for the same effect.
+As tolerance builds, higher doses may be required to achieve the same effect.
 This increases the risk of dependence and withdrawal symptoms when stopping.
 The body and mind adapt, making quitting difficult without support.

 When taken as directed, prescription drugs can be beneficial.
 If dependence develops, professional guidance can help with safer management and recovery.